GoogleChrome/web.dev/content/fast/using-lighthouse-ci-to-set-a-performance-budget/index.md

 <pre class="devsite-terminal devsite-click-to-copy">firebase init</pre>

+The console will ask you a series of questions during setup:

+- When prompted to select features, choose "Hosting."
+- For the default Firebase project, select the project that you’ve created in the Firebase console.
+- Type in "public" as your public directory.
+- Type "N" (no) to configuring as a single-page app.

-Select hosting feature, the project that you’ve created in the Firebase console and type in "public" as the default directory.
-Say no to single page application prompt and no to overwriting index.html.
-This creates a `firebase.json` configuration file in the root of your project directory.
+This process creates a `firebase.json` configuration file in the root of your project directory.

 Congrats, you’re ready to deploy!
 Run: